chunk should go here.

 The name of the connection string for the database that contains user information.
 If you are using SQL Server Compact, this can be the name of the database file (.sdf file) without the .sdf file name extension.

 This parameter definition provides a clue as to the cause of the error.
 According to Connecting to a SQL Server or MySQL Database in WebMatrix, "WebMatrix includes SQL Server Compact, which is a lightweight version of Microsoft SQL Server that lets you create databases for your web sites.
 When you create a database, it's added as an .sdf file in the App_Data folder of your web site."
 Since this web site does use SQL Server Compact and the value specified for the connectionStringName parameter is StarterSite, the InitializeDatabaseConnection() method is looking for the file StarterSite.sdf in the web site's \root\App_Data\ directory.

-Checking the web site's \root\App_Data\ directory we can verify that there is no file named StarterSite.sdf, since of course we renamed it to StarterSite.bak.
-After renaming this file back to startersite.sdf the InitializeDatabaseConnection() method is able to find the file that it was expecting and the web site works as expected.
+Checking the web site's \root\App_Data\ directory, we can verify that there is no file named StarterSite.sdf because we renamed it to StarterSite.bak.
+After renaming this file back to startersite.sdf, the InitializeDatabaseConnection() method finds the file that it was expecting, and the web site works as expected.